BAIRLab/DICOManager/README.md

 To take DICOM files, imported to /data/imported_data (or another specified location) and sorts based by provided MRN list.

-User can then reconstruct volumes with the reconstruct.py functions or deconstuct binary masks into RTSTRUCT files with deconstruction.py.
+User can then reconstruct volumes with the reconstruct.py functions or deconstruct binary masks into RTSTRUCT files with deconstruction.py.

-## Prequisites
+## Prerequisites
 ### Packages
 Package requirements are specified in requirements.txt These requirements can be installed with